Adaptive Policy Backbone via Shared Network: Discussion

 \section{Discussion}

-In this paper, we propose APB, a meta-transfer RL method for OOD task adaptation.
-Our main claims are twofold: (i) updating only linear layers placed before and after a shared backbone—while keeping the backbone fixed—suffices to adapt to new tasks, and (ii) APB is capable of generalizing behavior on OOD tasks.
+In this paper, we propose APB, a transferable policy backbone for improving generalization capability.
+Our main claims are twofold: (i) updating only linear layers placed before and after a backbone suffices to achieve competitive performance on new tasks, and (ii) APB is capable of generalizing behavior on OOD tasks.
 We support these claims with a simple theoretical analysis and empirical results on widely used meta-RL benchmarks.

-\textbf{Limitations.}\ \ APB exhibits potential but also has several limitations.
-First, this study is limited to state-based observations; extending APB to pixel-based observations (e.g., images) remains important future work.
-Second, although APB requires fewer trainable parameters than standard RL, it does not yield a significant improvement in sample efficiency; further investigation into adaptation/optimization schemes to accelerate learning is a worthwhile direction.
-Third, the current policy parameterization (fixed backbone with linear pre-/post-layers) may be limited in expressiveness as the number and diversity of tasks grow, implying a capacity–coverage trade-off.
-We expect that more expressive architectures such as diffusion models \citep{diffusion} or transformers \citep{transformer} could address these limitations in future work.
+Our findings demonstrate that the adaptability of APB stems from a unique synergy between its structural design and meta-learned representations.
+As discussed in Section~\ref{subsection:random_backbone}, the structural constraints of APB allow even randomly initialized backbones to function as effective non-linear features for task adaptation.
+This property highlights that the modularity of our architecture itself serves as a primary driver of its performance.
+By decoupling the task-specific linear adaptation from the frozen backbone, APB inherently enhances the generalization capability of policies, ensuring robust performance even under significant distribution shifts where existing meta-RL methods typically struggle.